rthallisey/clapper/ansible-tests/mistral/README.md

 The output is whatever dict we return from our Python code converted to json.

 ## Running validations using the mistral workflow

-Create an json context file containing the arguments passed to the workflow:
+Create a context.json file containing the arguments passed to the workflow:

     {
       "validation_names": ["512e", "rabbitmq-limits"]